Stigmata (Sri Lankan band)

 Stigmata is a Sri Lankan heavy metal band based in Colombo, formed in 1998.

-Biography
+History

 Early years

-Suresh De Silva, Andrew Obeysekara and Tennyson Napoleon formed the band in 1998 at S. Thomas' College, Mt Lavinia, where they were schoolmates.
-The band's style is a unique style called "Pure Sri Lankan Metal" a mix of Sri Lankan origin fused rhythms and Eastern arrangements mixed cohesively into a framework of various genres, metal or otherwise.
-They played their first ever concert at S.Thomas' College, Mount Lavinia in February 2000.
+Suresh De Silva, Andrew Obeysekara, and Tennyson Napoleon formed the band in 1998 at S. Thomas' College, Mount Lavinia, where they were students.
+They played their first concert at the college in February 2000.

-With bass player Shehan Gray and drummer Anik Jayasekara, they released their first single, "Fear", which topped the local radio rock-chart show.
-In 2000 they recorded another, "Voices", which was a sensation in the stagnant local music industry, and was a chart-topping hit.
-In 2001 the band took on drummer Dilukshan Jayawardena, following the departure of Jayasekara for personal reasons.
-The band released their first EP, Morbid Indiscretion, in 2002, containing the singles "The Dying Winter Sleeps" and "Thicker Than Blood" plus the instrumental "Andura" which was inspired by the traditional Gajaga Wannama.
-At the time, the band also covered music by international bands such as Deep Purple, Metallica, and Led Zeppelin, as well as bands not so popular in the country at that time, such as Iron Maiden, Iced Earth, Judas Priest, and Cradle of Filth, which made them revolutionary by exposing Sri Lankans to music many in the country had never heard before.
+With bassist Shehan Gray and drummer Anik Jayasekara, the band released their first single, "Fear".
+In 2000, they recorded the single "Voices".
+Jayasekara left the band in 2001 and was replaced by Dilukshan Jayawardena.

+Stigmata released their first EP, Morbid Indiscretion, in 2002.
+It contained the singles "The Dying Winter Sleeps" and "Thicker Than Blood", along with the instrumental track "Andura", which was based on the traditional Gajaga Wannama.
+During this period, the band covered music by international acts such as Deep Purple, Metallica, Led Zeppelin, Iron Maiden, Iced Earth, Judas Priest, and Cradle of Filth.